Tomasz Wardyński, CBE, is an adwokat and founding partner of Wardyński & Partners.

 He is a member of the Arbitral Committee of the Court of Arbitration at the Confederation of Lewiatan.
 He is a listed arbitrator there and at the International Arbitral Centre of the Austrian Federal Economic Chamber in Vienna.
 He is a member of the ICC Commission on Arbitration and ADR and also serves as a member of the ICC International Court of Arbitration in Paris.

-He is a member of the American Counsel Association and the board of trustees of the Academy of European Law in Trier, Germany.
+He is a member of the board of trustees of the Academy of European Law in Trier, Germany.

 Tomasz Wardyński is a member of the Warsaw Bar.
 He is a member of the board of the Polish Arbitration Association.
 He is active in the International Bar Association, in particular its Legal Practice Division.